mojaverian/infrastructure/README.md

 Don't forget to change the LDAP admin pass, postgres admin pass, the postgres git user pass and the gitlab admin pass.
 They're all set to "changeme".

+You'll find GitLab at http://localhost:8080/ and FusionDirectory at http://localhost:8081/fusiondirectory/

 ### Credentials